abeltyr/medusa-scaffolder/README.md

 ### Example 3: Multiple Models in a Module

+The `medusa-gen` tool can handle multiple models in a module.
 If your module has multiple model files:

 ```
 src/modules/finance/models/